hdansu/portfolio/user_research_plan.md

 Goals | Questions
 --- | ---
-Finding accurate data | Use only reliable data sources such as Census Bureau data Data might not confirm the story I want to present | Final narrative after preliminary data analysis
+Quality of storytelling | Is the overall story being told clear and compelling?
+Clarity of Visuals | Do individuals graphs/chart convey the intended message?
+Message resonance | What message does a reader take away?

-# Format/Background
+# Format

-Ad-hoc 1:1 Interviews using similar, open ended questions from Workshop, or earlier questions from our research (Jamie / Alex)

 ## Participants
-My approach to identifying representative individuals to interview was to recruit individuals who:
+My approach to identifying representative individuals to interview was to recruit 3 individuals who met the following criteria:

-Have little to know knowledge of the government funding, especially the SBIR and STTR programs, Have some exposure to government funding and or the program, but have not considered applying, Have not successfully participated in the SBIR and STTR programs previously, or Did not respond to the recent NASA request for information
+* Ages 22 to 34
+* Associate's degree or higher
+* Are not professional designers or data visualization experts

 ## Metrics:
-What are participants' current thoughts about government funding for small businesses and entrepreneurs?
-What do potential program participants need and want from a government funded program?
-Why?
-What do participants know about the NASA SBIR and STTR programs?
-What would they change?
+Does a reader understand the current entrepreneurship landscape after reading this?
+Does the reader feel that starting a business is a reasonable goal for most people including him/herself?

 # Script

 ## Introduction
 Thank you so much for taking time out of your day to participate in this interview.
-My objective today is to get feedback on XXX.
+My objective today is to get feedback on a series of visualizations.
 Please let me know if you have any questions or concerns at any time during our conversation.

 Thank you.
 Do you have any questions before we get started?

 ## Questions

-1. X
-2. X
+### Storyboard questions
+I. What do you think is the overall message?
+II.
+Did you identify different sections in the story?
+III. yes, what did you think the different sections were?

+### Individual chart questions
+1. Can you tell me what you think this is?
+2. Can you describe to me what it is telling you?
+3. Who do you think is the intended audience for this?
+4. Is there anything you find surprising or confusing?
+5. Is there anything you would change or do differently?

 Follow up prompts:
-*
-*
+* Can you tell me why you think that?
-*
+* Can you explain that?

 Adaped from: